-Clearly, there are countless websites devoted to the many aspects of Elvis’s life and his career.
-As fellow collectors, you may be interested in visiting some of the key websites we have found useful while researching and writing Elvis UK3.
+Clearly, there are countless websites devoted to the many aspects of Elvis’s life and career.
+As fellow collectors, you may be interested in some of the key websites we have found most useful while researching and writing the various volumes found in the Elvis UK book series.

 A site devoted to CD collectors (of both official and unofficial releases) across the world, along with news updates and reviews.